lucazpinheiro/task-tracker/README.md

 ## `TO-DO`

-MOST IMPORTANT
+- add date timestamp on issue
+- add scroll on issues columns
-- add logic to update status
+- add modal to issue

 CAN WAIT
 - add drag and drop